NateDimick/funholidaysapi/README.md

 ### GET /search/{query}

-arguements: like (string, required, unless you want the entire contents of the database returned)

-returns all the holidays that have titles that pattern match the like argument, sorted by date
+returns all the holidays that have titles that pattern match the query parameter, sorted by date

 ``` JSON
 GET /api/search/pizza